akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The sister, Avice, chimed in sweetly: “Perhaps she should change into another gown.
 But, does she have another gown?
 We might have to lend her one.”

-“I don't—” Beatrice promptly remembered Lady Margaret's lessons about controlling her tongue and feelings in court.
+“I don't—” Beatrice promptly remembered Lady Margaret’s lessons about controlling her tongue and feelings in court.
 She smiled and turned shakily to leave.

 Lady Margaret caught her eye, her patience thin. *You remind me of long ago, when I was new to the court.*